Issue:

 Summary:

-In relation to the allegations regarding the right to free competition and freedom of enterprise, the Court emphasized that economic freedoms are not absolute and can be limited to promote the effective enjoyment of fundamental rights and the protection of the general interest.
-Accordingly, the Court found that the proposed limitations were constitutionally permissible because they fulfilled the following criteria: they were established by law, did not affect the essential core of economic freedoms, were adequately justified, and were aimed at protecting the general interest.
-For this reason, the limitations were considered reasonable and proportional.
+Addressing concerns about economic freedoms, the Court reiterated that these rights are not absolute and may be restricted to safeguard fundamental rights and the public interest.
+It found the tax limitations constitutionally valid because they met the following criteria: they were established by law, did not infringe the core of economic freedoms, were justified, and aimed at protecting the general welfare.
+As a result, the Court deemed the restrictions reasonable, proportional, and constitutional.